Knowledge of the French language

 - secondary school transcript issued by Quebec’s Ministère de l’Éducation, indicating that you passed the fourth or fifth year secondary level examination for French as a first language;

-- official transcript indicating that you received no less than three years of full-time instruction delivered in French, regardless of the country;
+- official transcript indicating that you received three years of full-time secondary or post-secondary instruction in French, regardless of the country;

 - certificate attesting that you passed the exam of the Office québécois de la langue française (OQLF).